alevkov/SpaceBrix/README.md

 Note #2: There are probably no bricks in space.

-Note #3: Several features still coming up.
+Note #3: Several features (and code cleanups!) still coming up.